Umuzi-org/tech-department/content/topics/bootcamp/failure-at-bootcamp/_index.md

 ---
+_db_id: 502
+content_type: topic
+ready: true
-title: "SUPER IMPORTANT STUFF: how to not fail"
+title: 'SUPER IMPORTANT STUFF: how to not fail'
-ready: True
 ---

 We want to help you to be successful here.
 There are a few things that you NEED to get right or you wont make it through our bootcamp.